SRJPE/JPE-datasets/scripts/rst/feather-river/feather-rst.md

 ## Explore Categorical variables:

-General notes: If there is an opportunity to turn yes no into boolean do so, but not if you loose value

 ``` r
 # Filter clean data to show only categorical variables (this way we know we do not miss any)
 cleaner_catch_data %>% select_if(is.character) %>% colnames()